House Un-American Activities Committee: Dies Committee (1938–1944)

 On May 26, 1938, the House Committee on Un-American Activities was established as a special investigating committee, reorganized from its previous incarnations as the Fish Committee and the McCormack–Dickstein Committee, to investigate alleged disloyalty and subversive activities on the part of private citizens, public employees, and those organizations suspected of having communist or fascist ties; however, it concentrated its efforts on communists.
 It was chaired by Martin Dies Jr. (D-Tex.), and therefore known as the Dies Committee.
 Its records are held by the National Archives and Records Administration as records related to HUAC.

 In 1938, Hallie Flanagan, the head of the Federal Theatre Project, was subpoenaed to appear before the committee to answer the charge the project was overrun with communists.
 Flanagan was called to testify for only a part of one day, while an administrative clerk from the project was called in for two entire days.
 It was during this investigation that one of the committee members, Joe Starnes (D-Ala.), famously asked Flanagan whether the English Elizabethan era playwright Christopher Marlowe was a member of the Communist Party, and mused that ancient Greek tragedian "Mr. Euripides" preached class warfare.

 In 1939, the committee investigated people involved with pro-Nazi organizations such as Oscar C. Pfaus and George Van Horn Moseley.
-Moseley testified before the committee for five hours about a "Jewish Communist conspiracy" to take control of the US government.
+Moseley testified before the committee for five hours about a "Jewish Communist conspiracy" to take control of the U.S. government.
 Moseley was supported by Donald Shea of the American Gentile League, whose statement was deleted from the public record as the committee found it so objectionable.